JhalylM/Adaptive-Stop-Loss-Adjustment/README.md

 ## **Algorithm 2:**

-Uses a default stop-loss of 0.95 (95% of the original purchase price) and adjusts the stop loss based on the volatility regime predicted by the Markov model: 0.98 (98% of purchase price) for low volatility and 0.95 for high volatility.
+This algorithm is built off of algorithm 1, however it includes the use of a stop market order when buying at the beginning of the week.
+It implements a default stop-loss of 0.95 and adjusts the stop loss based on the volatility regime predicted by the Markov model: 0.98 (2% drop below original purchase price) for low volatility and 0.95 (5% drop below original purchase price) for high volatility.
+The idea is to secure gains and exit with minimal risk of possible reversals.
+The looser stop loss during high volatility regimes is to allow the trade room to develop without being taken out early due to possible noise.

 ## **Algorithm 3:**

 Similar to Algorithm 2 but reverses the stop-loss values: 0.95 for low volatility and 0.98 for high volatility.
+The idea here is to allow the trades more room to breath during low volatility regimes, and reduce exposure during high volatility regimes.

 ## **Performance Results**